checkly/docs.checklyhq.com/site/content/docs/alerting-and-retries/retries.md

 ## Check retry strategies

-All check types and check groups, except for Heartbeat checks, have a **Retries & Alerting** section under **Edit > Check settings**, where you can define the number of retries and which retry strategy your check or check group uses.
+All check types and check groups, except for Heartbeat checks, have a **Retries & Alerting** section available, where you can define the number of retries and which retry strategy your check or check group uses.

+Click **Edit check** or **Edit group** on the 3-dot menu on your [Checkly Home page](https://app.checklyhq.com/) and select the **Retries & Alerting** tab:

 ![configure retry strategy](/docs/images/alerting/retries.png)